Grandmaster Magnus Carlsen chases a nonfungible trophy By Cointelegraph - Up News Info

-An international chess tournament, Meltwater Champions Chess Tour (MCCT), has announced to mint nonfungible token (NFT) trophies and collectibles for preserving the game‘s most defining moments for infinity.
+An international chess tournament, Meltwater Champions Chess Tour (MCCT), has announced it will mint nonfungible token (NFT) trophies and collectibles to preserve the game‘s most defining moments forever.

-The winner of the MCCT will be awarded an NFT trophy, marking the mainstream crypto involvement from the international chess community.
-The tournament’s finals will see participation from grandmaster Magnus Carlsen and other nine professional chess players including Wesley So.
+The winner of the MCCT will be awarded an NFT trophy, marking mainstream crypto involvement from the international chess community.
+The tournament’s finals will see participation from grandmaster Magnus Carlsen and nine other professional chess players, including Wesley So.

 Continue Reading on Coin Telegraph